FAQs

 Why Use an EMS Machine?

-EMS May Help Support:
+EMS May Help Support

-• early muscle activation after injury
+• early muscle activation after injury or surgery

 • strength work when heavy loading is limited

-• muscle control during rehab
+• muscle control during rehabilitation

-• muscle conditioning alongside exercise
+• conditioning alongside active exercise

 • confidence with a guided home program

-EMS creates a controlled muscle contraction.
+EMS creates a visible, controlled muscle contraction.

 How Does an EMS Machine Work?